 This decision has been met with fierce criticism.
 Hamburg historian Jürgen Zimmerer sees the focus on provenance research as a strategy to postpone the necessary political resolutions.
 He fears this could promote “colonial amnesia” rather than drive the public discourse needed.
 “Dealing with Europe’s colonial heritage is one of the great, if not the greatest, identity debates of our time,” Zimmerer writes.
 Instead of research into the origins of an object, he calls for reversing the burden of proof, suggesting colonial collections should have to prove the items in their possession were acquired legally.
 If not, the items in question should automatically be seen as looted artefacts.

 The German government is also under pressure from French President Emmanuel Macron, who is eager to reach an agreement with African states on the return of colonial goods housed in France.
 The president was inspired in part by the work of French art historian Bénédicte Savoy, who teaches at the Technical University of Berlin, and economist Felwine Sarr.
 In a commission report, they encouraged Macron pursue the permanent restitution of stolen art.

-Savo’s demands also echo in the halls of Berlin.
-Here the controversy centres on the actions of the Humboldt Forum, whose opening has just been postponed again.
+Savoy’s demands also echo in the halls of Berlin.
+Here the controversy centres on the Humboldt Forum.
 The museum will unite the non-European and Asian collections of the Prussian Cultural Heritage Foundation with tens of thousands of pieces of questionable origin and be displayed in the rebuilt imperial city palace.
 In 2017, Savoy quit the Forum Advisory Board in protest, partly because of a lack of transparency and neglected provenance research.